prisma/prisma-engines/query-engine/driver-adapters/js/smoke-test-js/README.md

   For more fine-grained control:
   - Run `pnpm neon:ws:http` to test using `libquery`
   - Run `pnpm neon:ws:http` to test using `@prisma/client`

+### Pg

+- Start database for suggested connection string with `docker compose up -d postgres15`

+In the current directory:
+- Run `pnpm prisma:pg` to push the Prisma schema and insert the test data.
+- Run `pnpm pg` to run smoke tests using `libquery` against the PostgreSQL database.
+  For more fine-grained control:
+  - Run `pnpm pg:libquery` to test using `libquery`
+  - Run `pnpm pg:client` to test using `@prisma/client`